mantidproject/mantid/docs/source/tutorials/python_in_mantid/algorithms_and_workspaces/04_table_ws_py.rst

 ===========================

 TableWorkspaces are a type of :ref:`workspace <02_ws_types>` designed to handle data other than particle count spectra.
-They contain only one array rather than the 3 tables of X-value, Y-value and Z-value of most :ref:`workspaces <03_matrix_ws_py>` and few :ref:`algorithms <Algorithm>` manipulate.
-TableWorkspaces are similar to sheets in Microsoft Excel.
+They contain a single array, rather than the 3 tables of X-value, Y-value and E-value characteristic of most :ref:`workspaces <03_matrix_ws_py>` and few :ref:`algorithms <Algorithm>` manipulate.
+TableWorkspaces are analogous to sheets in Microsoft Excel.
 An example is the :ref:`algm-Fit` algorithm that saves the calculated fit parameters in this format.

 .. figure:: /images/ITableWorkspaceHierachy.png